SUN-TAILED MONKEY

 Appearance

-Sun-tailed monkeys sport a gray-brown pelage over most of their bodies.
+Sun-tailed monkeys sport a gray-brown pelage or coat over most of their bodies.
 Their backs are a rusty brown color and their tail fades to white, then to the bright orange for which they are named.
 The coloration of males is more vibrant than that of the females, and their pelage pattern has more contrast.
 Males also have a distinctive white throat ruff that is much less developed in females.
 Newborns are yellowish-brown all over, and eventually develop the coloring of adults, though it is less vibrant and contrasts less before they reach maturity.

 Photo credit: Peggy Motsch/Creative Commons